 - Complete all New York State Department of Education teacher certification requirements.

 Graduates of recognized colleges and universities are eligible to apply for admission to the MAT program.
-The program is extremely competitive and have limited spots available.
+The program is extremely competitive and and has limited spots available.
 Admission requirements include:

 - A strong academic background in at least one area of certification, usually the equivalent of an undergraduate major concentration